 About McCarthy + Co

-With more than 30 years of experience in dealing with fracture compensation claims *, McCarthy + Co. has expertise in a wide variety of related fields including lower limb injuries to legs, feet and ankles.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with fracture compensation claims, McCarthy + Co. has expertise in a wide variety of related fields including lower limb injuries to legs, feet, and ankles.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.